tdaron/neptune/README.md

 # Neptune - Dynamic Code Execution Server

+Neptune is like jupyter notebook inside your terminal.

 ## Overview

 Neptune is a dynamic code execution server that allows you to execute Python code snippets remotely.
 It uses a Unix socket for communication between the server and the client, enabling you to send code snippets to be executed within a persistent global context.
 This setup can be useful for various applications, such as rapid prototyping, debugging, or running code in a controlled environment.